We have all heard warnings about electricity risks at some point in our lives. But,…

 Some exposure to chemicals may result in immediate injuries such as chemical burns, while some exposure takes a toll over time.
 If repeated over the years of employment, even relatively minor chemical exposures can lead to life-changing medical conditions.

-Common injuries due to chemical exposure
+What are common injuries due to chemical exposure in the workplace?

 - Throat or lung injuries